rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - add Chrome Frame for IE7 peeps

-- remove black background in IE8 for slider text

 - figure out how to transfer videos from the old blog

 - change "username" in comments to "Name"